 GRANT, John 'Ian Ruadh', Sheriff-Principal of Inverness, Sir 2 3

-Another name for John was GRANT, John Roy Sheriff of Inverness.1
+Other names for John were GARNT, Ian Roy and GRANT, John Roy Sheriff of Inverness.1

 General Notes: